 As expected, Schwarzenegger brought his own unique brand of confidence to his new job.
 "If they don't have the guts, I call them 'girlie-men,'" he said of Democrats, early in his first term.
 "They should go back to the table and fix the budget."

-In 2010, Schwarzenegger starred alongside Jean-Claude Van Damme, Bruce Willis and Sylvester Stallone in the film The Expendables.
-In August 2012, he reunited with the film's cast for a follow-up film, The Expendables 2.
+In 2010, Schwarzenegger appeared alongside Sylvester Stallone, Jason Statham, Jet Li and Bruce Willis in the ensemble action film The Expendables.
+In August 2012, he reunited with the cast for The Expendables 2.
 Just one week after the film's premiere, it had climbed to the No. 1 spot at the box office, bringing in nearly $28.6 million.

 Schwarzenegger made headlines again later in 2012, when he admitted for the first time to having an affair with his Red Sonja co-star, actress Brigitte Nielsen, in the mid-1980s, while he was dating and living with Maria Shriver.
 Nielsen had written about the adulterous relationship in her 2011 memoir, You Only Get One Life, but Schwarzenegger didn't publicly confirm Nielsen's account until the fall of 2012, when his memoir, Total Recall, was published.

-Continuing with his acting career, Schwarzenegger rejoined Sylvester Stallone for The Expendables 3 in 2014.
-He returned to the film franchise that made him a star the following year.
-Schwarzenegger starred in Terminator Genisys (2015) with Jason Clarke and Emilia Clarke.
+Continuing with his acting career, Schwarzenegger rejoined Stallone for The Expendables 3 in 2014.
+The following year he returned to the film franchise that made him a star with Terminator Genisys.

 Schwarzenegger endured a health scare while undergoing surgery for a catheter valve replacement at a Los Angeles hospital in March 2018.
 The valve replacement failed, resulting in emergency open heart surgery that proved successful.
 According to his spokesman, Schwarzenegger was soon in stable condition, reportedly waking up with the words "I'm back," in a nod to his famous Terminator character.